This page is currently under construction. If you have questions about GC Image not listed on this page, please forward them to us.

 mode with the drawn polyline selected.

-Step 3: Click-and-drag any knot handle(s) of the polyline to
+Step 3: Click-and-drag any knot handle(s) of the polyline to adjust points.
+Click-and-drag on the polyline to move the graphic.

-Step 1: Set the cursor mode to draw a rectangle mode from the
+Step 1: Set the cursor mode to draw a rectangle mode from the graphics cursor mode selector on the Image Viewer palette.

 Step 2: Click-and-drag from one corner of the desired rectangle